peterarsentev/code_quality_principles/README.md

          void write(T value) throws Exception;
      }

 Such interface allows you to read and write a resource to external system.
 Each method may throw exception and you need to handle it.
 We use try-catch statements for handling exception.
-Such code start to look ugly.
+To my mind, such code looks ugly.

     public void writeToFile(T value, ExtResource<T> resource) {
         try {